 Michael J. Lansing

-Michael Lansing is responsible for bringing the Historyapolis Project to Augsburg College.
+Michael Lansing is responsible for bringing the Historyapolis Project to Augsburg University.
 An Associate Professor of History at Augsburg, Michael teaches environmental, political, and public history.
 He also works to connect Augsburg students and faculty with Historyapolis, in an effort to enhance the history department’s capacity to teach public and digital history.
 He is animated by a desire to engage the diverse communities of Minneapolis and find stories about the past that matter to everyone.
 A fan of the “Minneapolis Sound” of the 1980s, Michael has deep family roots in the city’s North Side.

 His books include Insurgent Democracy: The Nonpartisan League in North American Politics (University of Chicago Press, 2015) and the co-authored The American West: A Concise History (Wiley-Blackwell, 2008).
 His articles have appeared in the Western Historical Quarterly, Environmental History, the Journal of Historical Geography, the Middle West Review, the Utah Historical Quarterly, and Ethics, Place, and Environment.